software-mansion/react-native-reanimated/docs/docs/testing.md

   // call animation
 })
 ```
-inside of `withReanimatedTimer` you can use `moveAnimationByTime(timeInMs)` or `moveAnimationByFrame(amountOfFrames)` functions
+Inside of `withReanimatedTimer` you can use `moveAnimationByTime(timeInMs)` or `moveAnimationByFrame(amountOfFrames)` functions
-- Move animation by specific time.
-You can select time of running animation and check value of style after this time.
+- Move animation by a specified number of frames.
+You can specify the running duration of the animation and check the value of styles afterward.
   #### `moveAnimationByTime(timeInMs)`
-  `timeInMs: number` - time of runing animation
+  `timeInMs` - the duration specifying for how long animation should be moved forward.
+Should have an integer value.
 - Move animation by specific amount of animation frame.
-  #### `moveAnimationByFrame(amountOfFrame)`
+  #### `moveAnimationByFrame(numberOfFrames)`
-  `amountOfFrames: number` - amount of frames of animation to run
+  `numberOfFrames` - number of animation frames to run.
+Should have an integer value.

 ## Example